tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

 .. note::

-   For performance reasons, this feature is enabled only if the "use_ad_groups" option is enabled in wapt-get.ini
+   For performance reasons, this feature is enabled only if the *use_ad_groups* option is enabled in :file:`wapt-get.ini`.

 Dependency mechanism
 ++++++++++++++++++++